Ready or Not (Grateful Dead album)

-Ready or Not is a live album by the rock band the Grateful Dead.
-It contains nine songs recorded at various venues from 1992 to 1995.
-It was released on November 22, 2019 in LP and CD format.
+Ready or Not is a live album by the rock band the Grateful Dead, featuring nine songs recorded at various venues from 1992 to 1995.
+It was released on November 22, 2019, in both LP and CD format.

 Unfinished Grateful Dead album

 In February 1992, the Grateful Dead began work on recording a new studio album.
 That album was never completed, and the group disbanded in 1995 following the death of Jerry Garcia.
 Most likely the unfinished studio album would have included the songs that appear on Ready or Not.

 Critical reception

 On AllMusic, Fred Thomas wrote, "Ready or Not indeed offers a glimpse of what another studio album from what turned out to be the group's later phase would have sounded like, only with the buffer of comfort that comes from them working out the songs on-stage.
 It's a document not quite like any of the Dead's hundreds of other archival releases, zeroing in on unfamiliar and exciting material."